d4rken-org/capod/PRIVACY_POLICY.md

 https://docs.bugsnag.com/legal/privacy-policy/

 Crash reports may contain device and app related information.
-Personally identifying information is not required to fix bugs and thus not sought by me or the app.

 You can disable automatic crash reports in the app's settings.